ParaChute-UK/sgs_tools/README.md

 The dev tools are managed using [Poetry](https://python-poetry.org/docs/).

 > If you're unfamiliar with [Poetry](https://python-poetry.org/docs/), it's a Python packaging and publishing tool for dependency management and development workflows.
-You can still use `pip` for basic installs, but we recommend Poetry for contributing to this project.
+You can still use `pip` for user installations, but we recommend Poetry for contributing to this project.

 ### Setup